 That’s why at COPTRZ we structure our PfCO courses differently.
 We have been providing approved CAA drone training since 2016 and were one of the early pioneers in this exciting industry.
 In that time we have helped over 1000 companies put drones to work.
 Whether that be in addition to an existing business or as standalone service providers.
-As a COPTRZ student, you’ll also receive free flight assessment insurance as part of your training course.

 This experience has helped us refine our drone pilot training.
 It ensures we provide the services that commercial operator requires to succeed in this exciting industry.
 Because we know that setting up a drone services business is not as simple as buying a drone and obtaining a PfCO.

 COPTRZ are now able to provide a separate OFQUAL qualification to any COPTRZ trained PfCO holders.
 OFQUAL is a vocational qualification sitting between an A-level and a degree (ONC/HNC level).
 It is recognised by employers in many industrial sectors.

 Obtaining OFQUAL Level 4 will help differentiate you from the competition.
 It proves to any prospective employers/clients that you are a professional operator with recognised qualifications in the UAV field.
 In short, OFQUAL will help you stand head and shoulders above the competition allowing you to land better-paying jobs with more professional clients.

 But that’s not the only benefit, once completed, OFQUAL Level 4 certification holders are exempted from having to complete Level 5/6 foundation modules which are needed to obtain an Advanced Proficiency in Commercial Drone Operations certification.